maxh/maxheinritz.com/_posts/2025-03-03-yoga-playlists.md

 - Lyrics are good during the middle of class.
 When I started teaching I got distracted by the lyrics.
 But as a student I generally get bored if the music is instrumental.
 So now that I'm more comfortable teaching I'm happy to offer that to my students.
 - In general, I play music I like to listen to.
 Music that gets stuck in my head that I want to listen to again for my own gratification.
 - Never include songs with cuss words.
 Never include songs with super dark themes, even if the instrumentals are upbeat.
 People come to yoga to feel good.
 For this reason I also tend to avoid sad or depressing or particularly emotive songs (think Adele) even if nominally they would be acceptable.
 It's not what I would want to hear if I were taking class.
-- Hack for playing popular but profane or sad songs: use an instrumental variety.
+- Hack for playing popular but profane or sad songs: use an instrumental cover.
 People who know the song will appreciate it, those who don't will just find it a nice instrumental.
 - Hack for playing good songs that are just a bit to slow for class: use a "workout" remix.
 There are a lot of these on Spotify and they are pretty upbeat and also tend to be cleaned up a bit.
 - To stay relevant with the next generation I sometimes play TikTok viral songs and current pop XD
 - Overall I end up playing a lot of what I like to listen to: 80s pop music, saxophone, house, jazz, classical, hip hop, classic rock, chillwave, country.
+- I'd like to explore themed playlists.
+For example only songs related to Chicago.
+Perhaps after I finish the standard set of 26.
 - But I'm always seeking inspiration.
 In airports, grocery stores, and yes elevators.
 Always curious what people like, what to use for inspiration.

 ## Examples